 Bridging finance has become a very competitive market in recent times with all the major banks looking to gain a foothold in lending in this sector.
 Each lender has a key USP that helps them become tailored in the market space.

-I.e. some have gone for the low pricing model, however this impacts the speed for completion whilst others look at a very quick turnaround whilst charging higher rates.
-Rates start from 5% flat rate per annum with a maximum term of 3 years.
+Some have gone for the low pricing model, however this impacts the speed for completion whilst others look at a very quick turnaround whilst charging higher rates.

 There are two main options for repayment of a Bridging loan and they are: